t9tio/tomato-pie/README.md

   - green part: 5 minutes for rest
   - get notifications when a tomato is finished
   - view tomato history
-- override default page for new tab (You can always turn it off at `chrome://settings/`)
+- override default page for new tab
 - indicate time on the extension icon

 ## Screenshots